Glossary of Terms

 J Visa status

 There are many J-1 "categories," one of which is student and short-term researcher.
-All exchange students at the university are on J-1 visa status.
+All exchange students at the University are on J-1 visa status.
 The general purpose of the Exchange Visitor Program is to promote international educational and cultural exchange to develop mutual understanding between the people of the U.S. and other countries.
-J-1 students must be admitted to a degree program for a full course of study or be engaged full time in a non-degree course of study.
 50% or more funding must come from a source other than personal or family funds.

 A non-immigrant is someone who seeks temporary entry to the U.S. for a specific purpose.
-The non-immigrant must have a permanent residence abroad (for most classes of admission) and qualify for the classification sought.
+The non-immigrant must have a permanent residence abroad (for most classes of admission) and plan to return home.
 An immigrant is someone who enters the U.S. planning to remain permanently.

 Optional Practical Training (OPT)